1871 – 1954

 In February 1895 he visited the slums of Newcastle upon Tyne in the company of a well informed local man.
 There he witnessed severe poverty, despite the accumulating national wealth, and decided that as a Quaker it was his responsibility to try to do something about it.
 He had an aptitude for systematic research and statistics and was influenced by Charles Booth’s social survey of the East End of London.
 Consequently he spent two years from 1897 studying the poor in York.
 He was assisted by a small team of researchers, some of whom were paid.
 The results were published in 1901 as ‘Poverty: a Study of Town Life’ which soon became a classic sociological text that influenced research methods in the social sciences.
 In it he defined the concept of the ‘poverty line’ (a minimum standard based on basic food intake) and the ‘poverty cycle’ (showing how poverty affects individuals over their lifetime).
 He also introduced the concept of ‘primary poverty’, where income is insufficient to avoid desperate poverty, and ‘secondary poverty’, where the choices made with expenditure result in desperate poverty.
 He did not blame poverty on imprudent expenditure but emphasized its structural rather than moral causes.
 His interest in the plight of the poor remained with him throughout his life.
 In 1936 Seebohm undertook another survey of the poor of York and in 1941 he published ‘Poverty and Progress’.
 In this work he recognised that although some progress had been made legislation would be required and was hopeful that this would be forthcoming.

-He was a friend of the Prime Minister Lloyd George who was also head of the Liberal Party.
-They were very different people but together they fuelled Liberal policy until long after the party had lost its governmental role.
-Lloyd George appointed him to the land inquiry committee of 1912 -1914.
+He was a friend of the Prime Minister David Lloyd George.
+They were very different people but together they fuelled Liberal Party policy until long after the party had lost its governmental role.
+Lloyd George appointed him to the land inquiry committee of 1912-1914.

 Seebohm believed in a high wage economy and was a passionate believer in the importance of fully realising each person’s potential.
 He considered that the relationship between the needs of the employer and the employee were vital in business and he described his ideas in ‘The Human Needs of Labour’ published in 1918 and ‘The Human Factor in Business’ published in 1921.
 In disputes he advocated mediation and he attempted to bring opposite factions together in major industrial disputes such as the railway strike of 1919.